‘RHOBH’ Erika Girardi Reportedly Joins ‘Dancing With The Stars’ Season 24 Cast

 As Erika Girardi became popular with fans of The Real Housewives of Beverly Hills, she also amped up her singing career, which she launched years prior to her stint in reality television, and has recently produced hits, including “Rollercoaster,” “How Many F–ks” and “Xxpensive.”

 According to E!
-News, Erika Girardi will be seen on Dancing With the Stars Season 24 alongside several other celebrities, including Saturday Night Live‘s Chris Kattan, Olympic gold medalist Simone Biles, The A-Team and Rocky III star Mr. T, figure skater Nancy Kerrigan, and a member of Fifth Harmony, who has not yet been revealed.
+News, Erika Girardi will be seen on Dancing With the Stars Season 24 alongside several other celebrities, including Saturday Night Live‘s Chris Kattan, Olympic gold medalist Simone Biles, The A-Team and Rocky III star Mr. T, figure skater Nancy Kerrigan and a member of Fifth Harmony, who has not yet been revealed.

-Erika Girardi will follow other Real Housewives stars who have appeared on the show, such as Lisa Vanderpump, Kim Fields, Nene Leakes, Kim Zolciak-Biermann, and Lisa Rinna, who appeared on the show in 2006 before landing her role on The Real Housewives of Beverly Hills.
+Erika Girardi will follow other Real Housewives stars who have appeared on the show, such as Lisa Vanderpump, Kim Fields, Nene Leakes, Kim Zolciak-Biermann and Lisa Rinna, who appeared on the show in 2006 before landing her role on The Real Housewives of Beverly Hills.

 Last week, Erika Girardi spoke to People Magazine about how her life has changed since she joined The Real Housewives of Beverly Hills — and why she really doesn’t enjoy the “petty” drama between her co-stars.

 “It’s my goal to have a good time and be kind to everyone,” she said during the interview.
 “I always want to have fun and smile and laugh — I feel so fortunate to do what I do that I try to avoid all the petty drama for as long as possible.
 I don’t like it.”

 To see more of Erika Girardi, tune into new episodes of The Real Housewives of Beverly Hills Season 7 on Tuesday nights at 9 p.m. on Bravo TV, and don’t miss Dancing With the Stars when the new season begins airing on ABC on Monday, March 20 at 8 p.m.